 Back on the main, or basic search page, I am going to do a search for “college students” AND stress AND “united states”.
 Note: putting phrases in quotation marks tells the database to search for that exact phrase.
 Click the search button when you are ready.

 You’ll notice there are 1,347 results for our search on “college students” AND stress AND “united states”.

 Search results automatically appear in order of relevance.
 You can also have them appear in order of ‘Date Descending’, meaning newest resources appear on top or ‘Date Ascending’, meaning the oldest resources appear on the top.

 Looking at the results, you’ll notice different icons that indicate the type of resource.
 For instance, you have an Academic Journal and a Book here.

 Further down the page, we see the icon for dissertations, theses and reports.
 There are several different ways to determine if the article is full-text in the database or not.
 If it is full-text in the database, you will see either a pdf or an HTML icon.
 If it is not full-text in the database, you will see the findit icon.
 If it is not full-text in the database, you can click on the findit button, which will search through other UMUC databases to see if it’s full-text in another database.

 Further down the results list, you’ll see other options for full-text.
 You’ll notice two articles that are have full-text.
 One is pdf full-text.
 The other is HTML full-text.
 Pdf is basically a photocopy of the article and it will show exactly how that article appeared in print.
 HTML is hand-coded and there is a possibility for errors.

 Please contact a UMUC librarian if you need help with UMUC Library OneSearch or for any of your research needs.
-WE are available a number of ways, including Instant Messaging, phone and walk-in visits, as well as 24/7 via email and live chat.
+WE are available a number of ways, including Instant Messaging, E-mail, phone and walk-in visits.
 Thank you for viewing this presentation.